 “A nutritious breakfast for children provides a better start to the day; a better start to life.” - Dr. Sarah Vanscoy, pediatrician

-U.S. Department of Education Secretary Arne Duncan wrote an open letter, encouraging Colorado educators to fight hunger with breakfast.
+U.S. Department of Education Secretary Arne Duncan wrote an open letter in 2013, encouraging Colorado educators to fight hunger with breakfast.